- Chopping boards

 - Everyone should wash their hands.

-- Everyone should split into smaller groups, with at least one older helper.
+- Get everyone to split into smaller groups, with at least one adult volunteer or young leader per group.

 - Everyone should look at all of the fruits and think about what they’d like to put on their skewer to make it colourful and tasty.
-The helper should remind everyone of the colours of the rainbow, and help people see which fruits could match each colour.
+An adult or young leader with each group should remind everyone of a rainbow’s colours, and help people see which fruits could match each colour.

 - Everyone should put pieces of fruit on their skewer, sliding each piece down to the end (but not forgetting to leave enough skewer to hold on to).
 People should try to use a variety of fruits – including ones they haven’t tried before.
 They could cut smaller pieces of fruit if they’re not sure.